hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/135_my_plan_of_campaign.md

 whoever helps in making the people hear about the great truths in their own scriptures cannot make for himself a better Karma today.
 Says our Vyasa, "In the Kali Yuga there is one Karma left.
-Sacrifices and tremendous Tapasyâs are of no avail now.
+Sacrifices and tremendous Tapasyās are of no avail now.
 Of Karma one remains, and that is the Karma of giving."
 And of these gifts, the gift of spirituality and spiritual knowledge is the highest; the next gift is the gift of secular knowledge; the next is the gift of life; and the fourth is the